 CIPD view on good work

-Work is a huge portion of our lives.
-It can and should be a force for good for all, benefitting individuals, organisations and society as a whole.
+Work can and should be a force for good, benefitting people and societies as much as it benefits business and the economy.
 Measures of GDP and employment rates are important, but we also need to understand whether the jobs we have are good or poor and how they can be improved.

 But what does a quality job look like?
 At the CIPD, we believe that good work:

-- is fairly rewarded gives people the means to securely make a living
+- is fairly rewarded and gives people the means to securely make a living

 - provides a supportive environment with constructive relationships